If you call me and ask to speak to “Edwin,” I know one thing for certain: Either I owe you money or you don’t know me at all.

 Even once your data is squeaky clean and ready to roll, there’s another dilemma.
 Data has an absolute — and fleeting — shelf-life.

 Consider this example.
-I’ve worked at Technekes for more than two years now.
+I’ve worked at TKXS for several years now.
 Before that, I spent four years with a global communications firm.
 And before that, well, you get the picture.
 Data “changes.”
 People change.
 The people and prospective customers represented by your data move.
 They relocate.
 They get married.
 They change names.
 They change jobs.

 According to the U.S. Bureau of Labor Statistics, 48 million people changed jobs in the U.S. in 2011.
 In fact, the average person changes jobs 11–12 times before retiring.
 Even if a sophisticated B2B marketer — perhaps someone I’ve worked with before — knows my name is “Winn,” the question remains: Would they know where I am?